LearnersGuild/digest/october-27-2017.md

 ### _Marketing // L**ead Link: Ian Inaba**_

 * We're wrapping up a project with Obvious Ventures for their forthcoming photoessay project featuring world positive companies building businesses that solve big social challenges.
-The project included interviewing and photographing Guild Alum, Ana Sauceda, candid photos at the Guild, and photographing some staff members.
+The project included interviewing and photographing Guild Alum Ana Sauceda, candid photos at the Guild, and photographing some staff members.

 * All other major marketing initiatives are on hold while we contemplate further program and business model changes.